The homotopy theory of simplicial props: A review of various model category structures

 \subsection{Categories of props with a fixed set of colors}

-We now fix an object set $\mathfrak{C}$ and consider the category of all simplicial props with a \emph{fixed} set of colors $\mathfrak{C}$.
-We will denote this category by $\sProp_{\mathfrak{C}}.$ This category admits a model structure analogous to the Dwyer-Kan model structure on simplicial categories with a fixed object set \cite{dk-simploc}.
-For props, this was established by Fresse in the monochrome case \cite{fresse} and Johnson and Yau \cite[3.11]{jy} in the fixed color case.
+Fix a set $\mathfrak{C}$ and consider the category of all simplicial props with a \emph{fixed} set of colors $\mathfrak{C}$.
+We will denote this category by $\sProp_{\mathfrak{C}}.$ In this category the morphisms are the morphisms of simplicial props $f:\R\rightarrow\T$ such that the induced map on colors $f:\col(\R)\rightarrow\col(\T)$ is the identity map on $\mathfrak{C}$.
+In particular, all of the morphisms in $\sProp_{\mathfrak{C}}$ are essentially surjective.
+This category admits a model structure analogous to the Dwyer-Kan model structure on simplicial categories with a fixed object set \cite{dk-simploc}.
+The following theorem was established (for more general enrichments) by Fresse in the monochrome case \cite{fresse} and Johnson and Yau \cite[3.11]{jy} in the fixed color case; alternatively it is a special case of \cite[2.1]{bmresolution} since $\sProp_{\mathfrak{C}}$ is a category of algebras over a $\M \mathfrak{C} \times \M \mathfrak{C}$-colored operad.

-\begin{theorem} The category of simplicial props with fixed color set $\mathfrak{C}$ admits a cofibrantly generated model category structure where $f:\R\rightarrow\T$ is a weak equivalence (respectively, fibration) if for each input-output profile $a_1,\dots ,a_n;b_1,\dots b_m$ in $\mathfrak{C}$ the map is a weak equivalence (respectively, fibration) of simplicial sets.\end{theorem}
+\begin{theorem} The category of simplicial props with fixed color set $\mathfrak{C}$ admits a cofibrantly generated model category structure where $f:\R\rightarrow\T$ is a weak equivalence (respectively, fibration) if for each input-output profile $\ba$ in $\mathfrak{C}$ the map is a weak equivalence (respectively, fibration) of simplicial sets.\end{theorem}

 Given a map of sets $\alpha:\mathfrak{C} \to \mathfrak{D}$ there is an induced adjoint pair of functors